TomasHubelbauer/rbc-week-empty-area/README.md

 ## Conclusion

-It appears as though the RBC component has no support for templating the empty area where the time gutter and the time grid headers meet in the week view.
+The required component `timeGutterHeader` is present on the calendar but not captured in the typings.

-- [ ] Contribute a component for this
+- [ ] Contribute a PR for the RBC typings